TJBRocker/SQL-Portfolio/8 Week SQL Challenge/Case Study #4 - Data Bank/Solution.md

 ![image](https://github.com/TJBRocker/SQL-Portfolio/assets/59825363/0eb7b032-a96b-497e-a341-d7fb73da943d)

-3.	minimum, average and maximum values of the running balance for each customer
+### 3. Minimum, average and maximum values of the running balance for each customer

 `````sql
 WITH running_balance_tab AS